Topics of plans for the section "Knowledge"

 e) artistic.

 C8.
-You will prepare a detailed answer on the topic " Practice functions in the process of knowledge».
+You have to prepare a detailed answer on the topic " Functions of practice in the process of cognition».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-The role of practical needs in the formation of science.
+The role of practical needs in the development of science.

 Practice is the basis of knowledge:

-b) the transformation of the world as a result of practical activity;
+b) transformation of the world as a result of practical activity;

-3. Why does a person know the laws of development of the world?
+3. Why does a person learn the laws of development of the world?

 a) material production;